treehouses/treehouses.github.io/pages/vi/faq.md

 #### Q3: Where can I find more information about this internship?

-+ More information about the internship can be found at the Virtual Software Engineer Intern listing. [here](https://www.indeed.com/cmp/Open-Learning-Exchange,-Inc./jobs).
++ More information about the internship can be found at the Virtual Software Engineer Intern listing [here](https://www.indeed.com/cmp/Open-Learning-Exchange,-Inc./jobs).

 #### Q4: What are the hours of the internship?